maleeshagimshan98/infinite-toggle-manager/README.md

-# Active-State-Switcher
+# Infinite-Toggle-Manager

-Introducing Active State Switcher – The Ultimate JavaScript Class for Efficient Management Of Active State In Anything But Javascript! 🚀

-Are you tired of dealing with messy code when managing active states for multiple things (Probably HTML elements/Components) in your application?
-Say goodbye to complexity and embrace the simplicity of Active-State-Switcher!
+A Lightweight JavaScript Toggle Manager for Effortless State Control! 🚀

+Tired of juggling messy classList.toggle() calls or tracking active states across multiple elements/components?
+Infinite-Toggle-Manager simplifies it all!

+✨ Why use it?

+🔄 Toggle anything – Manage active/inactive states for HTML elements, UI components, or even JS objects.

+🧩 Minimal setup – Ditch manual state checks and let this class handle the logic.

+🚫 No more conflicts – Cleanly enforce single-active or multi-active states without spaghetti code.

+Perfect for tabs, modals, menus, or any interactive UI!

 ## Table of Contents